How to Increase Website Traffic

 Email is another way to get people to your website to interact with your content.
 If people are on your email list and you email them regularly and include links to offers, products, blog posts, etc., they’re more likely to click through and visit your website to read the post, listen to the podcast, buy the product, sign up for the item, etc. because they’re already familiar with you.
 They’ve already asked to hear from you.
 Driving traffic to your website from your email list works great if you have an email list.
 If you don’t have one, you’ll want to work on building one so that you can use it to keep people coming back to your website in the future and building loyalty.
 Read this blog post to get started building your email list.

 Referral traffic is another option that can be free or paid.
 For this section, we’ll talk about free referral traffic.
 A referral visit means someone found information about your website on another and clicked to visit your website from theirs.
-Free referral traffic often comes from digital PR, like podcast interviews, publications, guest training, etc. Organic referral visits are often something that you get in exchange for an interview or training you do in someone else’s group, an interview you do on someone’s podcast, a quote you give in an article, etc.
+Free referral traffic often comes from digital PR, like podcast interviews, publications, guest training, etc. Organic referral visits are often something you get in exchange for an interview or training you do in someone else’s group, an interview you do on someone’s podcast, a quote you give in an article, etc.

 Referral traffic can be great because it’s a bit warmer; they’ve likely read about you or heard you on a podcast or video and feel slightly familiar.
 They may be coming to your website to download your opt-in or sign up for a free training they heard about from the other person.